 Another excellent way for teenagers to make money is by babysitting.
 It’s possibly the oldest and most common way for teens to make extra money.

-To work as a babysitter, you’ll need to be responsible and enjoy working with children.
-Once you find a few clients and do a good job for them, you’ll probably pick up some additional jobs through word-of-mouth.
-Parents are always talking to other parents about their kids, and asking for babysitter recommendations is common.
+You’ll need to be responsible and enjoy working with children to work as a babysitter.
+Once you find a few clients and do an excellent job for them, you’ll probably pick up some additional jobs through word-of-mouth.
+Parents always talk to other parents about their kids, and asking for babysitter recommendations is common.

 See this detailed guide, How to Make Money Babysitting.